crackpawt/crackpawt/README.md

 - I'm generally pretty ill, i deal w it myself but if u do add me theres moments its more obvious i cant do shit about that i fear
 - I'm bad at getting close with people so dont have ur expectations high
 - i'm pretty oblivious nd if u have issues w me i rather u solve them out w me nd tell me i did smthng wrong
+- I dont do rp, only with friends as a joke, but no serious roleplay.
+- i like maddie nolen alot
 </details>